skmin-lab/unixmd/docs/source/objects/qm/prog_gaussian09.rst

 - **guess** *(string)* - Default: *'Harris'*

-  This argument determines initial guess method for (TD)DFT method.
+  This argument determines initial guess for (TD)DFT calculations.

-  + *'Harris'*: Diagonalizes the Harris functional :cite:`Harris1985` for the initial guess.
-This is the default for all DFT calculations in Gaussian 09.
+  + *'Harris'*: Use the default method of Gaussian 09 (Diagonalizing the Harris functional :cite:`Harris1985`).
-  + *'read'*: Reads the checkpoint file generated from previous step as initial guess.
+  + *'read'*: Use orbitals calculated at the previous time step as the initial guess for the (TD)DFT calculation.
-  At first MD step, **guess_file** will be used as initial guess.

 \

 - **guess_file** *(string)* - Default: *'./g09.chk'*

-  This argument designates initial checkpoint file for (TD)DFT method.
-It is valid when **guess** = *'read'*.
-  It will be used as initial guess for (TD)DFT calculation in first MD step.
+  The **guess_file** determines the name of file containing orbitals for the initial guess of orbitals for the (TD)DFT calculation at the first time step.
+  This argument is effective only if **guess** = *'read'*.
+  If the file does not exist, *'Harris'* option is requested for the initial guess for the (TD)DFT calculation.

 \

 - **G09_root_path** *(string)* - Default: *'./'*

-  This argument designates a path for the Gaussian 09 root directory, that is, the top level directory ('/my_disk/my_name/gaussian09/').
+  This argument designates a path for the Gaussian 09 root directory, that is, the top level directory (for example, '/my_disk/my_name/gaussian09/').

 \